ravishankarpandey1996/Alarm_Clock_Vanila_JS/README.md

 I have developed alarm clock using vanila js.

-You can know abount its features by watching this video - https://youtu.be/BERi32XYlqk
+You can know about its features by watching this video - https://youtu.be/BERi32XYlqk